alemesa/mapbox-covid19/TUTORIAL.md

 <h1>How to create a COVID-19 Map with Mapbox and React</h1>

-In the current state of the world 🗺️ and with many countries in lockdown this is a good time to learn how to create a COVID-19 map like the [Hopkins Dashboard](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6).
+In the current state of the world 🦠 and with many countries in lockdown this is the perfect time to learn how to create a COVID-19 map like the [Hopkins Dashboard](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6).
 Our map will be simpler, is up to you to add more features.

-This is what we will build ⭐https://mapbox-covid19.netlify.com/, thanks to Mapbox ease of use this is a lot easier than you might think.
+This is what we will build ⭐https://mapbox-covid19.netlify.com/, thanks to Mapbox's ease of use this is a lot easier than you might think.

 🗒️`NOTE`: I will use React because is my favorite framework/library and scss for writing css.

-This will be a long tutorial but if you have no patience like me... here are all the links you need, and also scroll to the bottom for an extended list of resources or click this 👉 <a href="#resources">link</a>.
+This will be a long tutorial but if you have no patience like me... here are all the links you need.
+You can also scroll to the bottom for an extended list of resources or click 👉 <a href="#resources">here</a>.

 ---